loominatrx/useful-roblox-resources/README.md

 ### Utility Plugins

+A list of plugins that you can use to make your life easier than ever!

 | Plugin | Creator | Description | Price⠀⠀ | Notes |
 |:----|:----|:----|:----|:----|
 | [Atmos](https://devforum.roblox.com/t/443339) | Elttob ([DevForum](https://devforum.roblox.com/u/elttob), [GitHub](https://github.com/elttob)) | Provides you professional skyboxes and lighting that you can use in your game. | ![](/assets/robux_small.png) 150 | - |